Paradox Service Terms

 A. TERM.

-Unless stated otherwise in an applicable Order Form, the initial term of Client’s subscription to the Services will begin on the date the applicable Order Form is signed by both Parties and continue until the three year anniversary of that date (the “Initial Term”).
-As between Client and Paradox, these Terms will terminate when Client’s Subscription Term(s) for all Services have expired or are otherwise terminated as provided herein.
+Unless stated otherwise in an applicable Order Form, the initial term of Client’s subscription to the Services will begin on the date the applicable Order Form is signed by both Parties and continue until the three-year anniversary of that date (the “Initial Term”).
+As between Client and Paradox, the Agreement will terminate when Client’s Subscription Term(s) for all Services have expired or are otherwise terminated as provided herein.

 B. RENEWAL.

-Upon the expiration of the Initial Term or any Renewal Term, Client’s subscription for the Services will automatically renew for successive one-year periods (each, a “Renewal Term” and each Renewal Term together with the Initial Term, the “Subscription Term”), unless either Party provides the other Party with written notice of intent to terminate at least thirty (30) days prior to the expiration of the then-current Subscription Term.
+Upon the expiration of the Initial Term or any Renewal Term, to the extent Client consents to automatic renewal, Client’s subscription for the Services will automatically renew for successive one-year periods (each, a “Renewal Term” and each Renewal Term together with the Initial Term, the “Subscription Term”), unless either Party provides the other Party with written notice of intent to terminate at least thirty (30) days prior to the expiration of the then-current Subscription Term.
 If sent by Client, such notice shall be sent to renewal@paradox.ai.

-Either Party may terminate an Order Form if the other Party: (i) ceases doing business for a period greater than ninety (90) days, makes an assignment for the benefit of creditors or similar disposition of its assets, or becomes the subject of any bankruptcy, reorganization, liquidation, dissolution or similar proceeding, which is not dismissed within ninety (90) days; or (ii) materially breaches any of its obligations under the Agreement and fails to cure such breach within thirty (30) days following written notice to the breaching Party.
+Either Party may terminate an Order Form for cause if the other Party: (i) ceases doing business; (ii) makes an assignment for the benefit of creditors or similar disposition of its assets, or becomes the subject of any bankruptcy, reorganization, liquidation, dissolution or similar proceeding, which is not dismissed within ninety (90) days; or (iii) materially breaches any of its obligations under the Agreement and fails to cure such breach within thirty (30) days following written notice to the breaching Party, except with respect to any Service usage that exceeds the scope set out in the Order Form, in which case Paradox may increase the Fees to account for such overage.
+In addition, Client may terminate its subscription to the Services without cause at any time; however, Paradox will not provide any refunds of Fees already paid, and Client will promptly pay all unpaid Fees through the end of the Subscription Term.

 D. CONSEQUENCES OF TERMINATION.

-Upon the expiration or termination of an Order Form, (i) Client will immediately cease accessing or using the Services subscribed for under that Order Form; (ii) all rights granted with respect to the Services subscribed for under that Order Form will immediately terminate; (iii) Client will immediately pay Paradox all amounts owing under the applicable Order Form; (iv) Paradox will delete Client Data provided under that Order Form within thirty (30) days of the applicable expiration or termination; and (v) Paradox will make available to Client the Client Data relevant to such Order Form in a .csv file.
+Upon the expiration or termination of an Order Form, (i) Client will immediately cease accessing or using the Services subscribed for under that Order Form; (ii) all rights granted with respect to the Services subscribed for under that Order Form will immediately terminate; (iii) Client will promptly pay Paradox all amounts owing under the applicable Order Form; and (iv) Paradox will delete Client Data provided under that Order Form after thirty (30) days of the applicable expiration or termination, during which time Paradox will make available to Client the Client Data relevant to such Order Form in a .csv file.
+In the event Client rightfully terminates for cause pursuant to Section 9(c) of these Terms, Paradox shall refund to Client any prepaid Fees for Services to be delivered after the effective date of such termination.

 10. WARRANTIES